adamsilver/fdpb/02-a-checkout-flow.md

 At this point in the flow, we have collected all the information needed to complete the order.
 But instead of processing the order after payment, you should let users review their order.
 As counterintuitive as this may sound, adding an extra step in the flow reduces friction.

-Take Mary (I made her up), a mother of two infants.
-It's the middle of the night, and her baby is crying inconsolably.
-Naturally, Mary is tired and stressed.
-To make things worse, she's run out of nappies.
+Take Jack (I made him up), a father of two infants.
+It's the middle of the night, and his baby is crying inconsolably.
+Naturally, he's tired and stressed.
+To make things worse, there's no more nappies.

-She grabs her phone, adds them to her basket, fills out all the checkout details and submits the order.
+He grabs the phone, adds them to the basket, fills out all the checkout details and submits the order.
 Great, except it isn't.
-She ordered the wrong size nappies and paid with the wrong card.
+He ordered the wrong size nappies and paid with the wrong card.
 Even the most sophisticated validation pattern cannot eradicate human error.
 Even if everything *looks* right and is formatted correctly, there could still be mistakes.

-Instead, we can save Mary a lot of frustration by giving her the chance to review her order on a separate page.
-That way she can focus on the order details.
+Instead, we can save Jack a lot of frustration by giving him the chance to review the order on a separate page.
+That way he can focus on the order details.
 Remember, filling out forms and checking information are two different mental contexts.

 This also saves your (client's) business time and money.
-If Mary wants to cancel the order, then handling calls and processing would be costly—especially if the business offers free returns.
+If Jack wants to cancel the order, then handling calls and processing would be costly — especially if the business offers free returns.

 This shows that solely relying on completion time as a metric for success is dangerous.
 You should also look at how accurate people's orders are by checking how often items are returned.
 Ideally, you should use both metrics together.